 For best performance the flow supplied to the analyzer should be kept at a constant value and the analyzer freely vented to atmosphere for both process sampling and for calibration gas input.
-A nominal flow of 1000 ml/min is recommended, with a minimum of 500 mL/min and a maximum of 1500 mL/min.
-A nominal flow of 1000 ml/min is recommended, with a minimum of 500 mL/min and a maximum of 1500 mL/min.
+A nominal flow of 1500 mL/min is recommended, with a minimum of 500 mL/min and a maximum of 2000 mL/min.